strummachine/opus-decoder/README.md

    * samplesDecoded > 0.
 Mono Opus files would decoded identically into both
    * left/right channels and multichannel Opus files would be downmixed to 2 channels.
    */

-  function onDecode({left, right, samplesDecoded, sampleRate}) {
+  // Called for each decoded Opus frame function onDecode ({channelData, samplesDecoded, sampleRate}) {
+    const left = channelData[0];
+    const right = channelData[1];
     console.log(`Decoded ${samplesDecoded} samples`);
     // play back the left/right audio, write to a file, etc }

+  // Called when all data passed into decode has been processed function onDecodeAll ({channelData, samplesDecoded, sampleRate}) {
+    const left = channelData[0];
+    const right = channelData[1];
+    console.log(`Decoded ${samplesDecoded} samples`);
+    // play back the left/right audio, write to a file, etc }
 </script>
 ```

-After instantiating `OpusStreamDecoder`, `decode()` should be called repeatedly until you're done reading the stream.
+After instantiating `OpusDecoder`, `decode()` should be called repeatedly until you're done reading the stream.
 You __must__ start decoding from the beginning of the file.
 Otherwise, a valid Ogg Opus file will not be discovered by `libopusfile` for decoding.  `decoder.ready` is a Promise that resolves once the underlying WebAssembly module is fetched from the network and instantiated, so ensure you always wait for it to resolve.  `free()` should be called when done decoding, when `decode()` throws an error, or if you wish to "reset" the decoder and begin decoding a new file with the same instance.  `free()` releases the allocated Wasm memory.

 #### Performance
-To achieve optimum decoding performance, `OpusStreamDecoder` should ideally be run in a Web Worker to keep CPU decoding computations on a sepearate browser thread. (_TODO: provide web worker example._)
+`OpusDecoder` is highly optimized and is sometimes faster than the native Opus decoding ability of the browser.
+To avoid any blocking operations on your main thread, you can run this in a Web Worker to keep CPU decoding computations on a separate browser thread.

+When decoding in batches where latency is not a concern, use the `onDecodeAll` callback which is called when all data that has been passed into `decode` has been decoded.

 Additionally, `onDecode` will be called thousands of times while decoding Opus files.
 Keep your `onDecode` callbacks lean.
 The multiple calls result intentionally because of Opus' unmatched low-latency decoding advantage ([read more](https://opus-codec.org/comparison/#bitratelatency-comparison))—audio is decoded as soon as possible .
 For example, a 60-second Opus file encoded with a 20ms frame/packet size would yield 3,000 `onDecode` calls (60 * 1000 / 20), because the underlying `libopusfile` C decoding function [`op_read_float_stereo()`](https://opus-codec.org/docs/opusfile_api-0.7/group__stream__decoding.html#ga9736f96563500c0978f56f0fd6bdad83) currently decodes one frame at a time during my tests.